OrganicMaterialsDatabase/EBS-search/README.md

 Perform the search for a crossing/node:
 ```
-python search.py --band_index -1 --width 0.4 --dimensions 16
+python search.py --band_index -1 --width 0.4 --dimensions 16 --pattern crossing
 ```

 This prints the angular distance and the following plot should appear:

 ![Search Result Dirac crossing](misc/crossing_search_result.png)

+For reference, see the [OMDB material information](https://omdb.diracmaterials.org/material/cod/7155013).
 Note that the lookup table also contains information about the gap between the two bands.
 On the OMDB this is used to apply post-processing to the search results (e.g. filtering out gapped matches).

 ## Test
 TODO